DataStax-Academy/Spring-boot-todo-app/README.md

 Let's run this test:

-First, change back into the project root:
+If you are not already there, change back into the project root:

 ```
 cd /workspace/Spring-boot-todo-app/spring-boot-todo-app/